Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 ## Dependency Injection

-Even though you should not need it, you can inject the `ICspOptions` that have been configured as a Singleton, e.g. on a Page:
+Even though you should not need it in production, you can inject the `ICspOptions` that have been configured as a Singleton, e.g. on a Page:

 ````csharp
 private readonly ICspOptions _cspOptions;